 The best way to replace missing teeth is with dental implants.
 These restorations provide the most lifelike tooth function and facial support of any modern-day rehabilitative treatment.
 Unlike conventional removable dentures, implants and implant-supported prosthetics offer better performance and improved comfort.

-If you’re debating having your teeth extracted and replaced with dentures or implants, it’s best to speak to an experienced implant specialist like Dr. Saunders.
+If you’re debating having your teeth extracted and replaced with dentures or implants, it’s best to speak to an experienced implant specialist.
 Call our office in The Woodlands today for an expert opinion.